HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-The fact that a growing majority of images are being delivered across domains underscores [how hard images are to get right](https://css-tricks.com/images-are-hard/), and the benefits of enlisting an [image CDN](https://web.dev/image-cdns/) to handle your media for you.
+The fact that a growing majority of images are being delivered across domains underscores <a hreflang="en" href="https://css-tricks.com/images-are-hard/">how hard images are to get right</a>, and the benefits of enlisting an <a hreflang="en" href="https://web.dev/image-cdns/">image CDN</a> to handle your media for you.

 And now let's turn our attention to `<img>`'s younger and more dynamic sibling: `<video>`.